Photographers

 1. Avoid Going Overboard With Spending

-You can get many beautiful photos by using an ordinary point and shoot.
+You can get many beautiful photos by using an ordinary point-and-shoot.
 Avoid going overboard with buying the most equipment at first.
-The more you’re taking photos, the more you’ll feel comfortable with a specific type of camera.
+The more you take pictures, the more you'll feel comfortable with a specific type of camera.

 2. Consider Using A Tripod

-It’s worth purchasing an inexpensive tripod, particularly if you have shaky hands.
-For superior stability, you can use the timer option on your camera with a tripod.
+It's worth purchasing an inexpensive tripod, particularly if you have shaky hands.
+You can use the timer option on your camera with a tripod for superior stability.

 3. Make Sure You Have Your Camera With You All The Time

-You never know when you’ll get the opportunity for that perfect shot.
-Keep your camera equipment simple like a tripod and a small camera bag.
+You never know when you'll get the opportunity for that perfect shot.
+Keep your camera equipment simple, like a tripod and a small bag.

 4. Make A List Of The Shots You Are Aiming To Get

-During the times that you can’t take your camera with you, keep a small notebook handy to make notes of the places you’d like to return to and photograph.
+When you can't take your camera with you, keep a small notebook handy to note where you'd like to return to and photograph.
 You can visit 9 Mousai for great informative posts on all things relating to photography.
-If you don’t like carrying a notebook with you, you can also send yourself an e-mail from your cell phone as a reminder.
+If you don't like carrying a notebook, you can also send yourself an e-mail from your cell phone as a reminder.

 5. Find Inspiration In Mundane Subjects